lima-vm/lima/README.md

 Yes, it should work, but not regularly tested on ARM (due to lack of CI).

 #### "Can I run non-Ubuntu guests?"
-Debian, Fedora, Alpine, Arch Linux, openSUSE, and CentOS are also known to work.
+Alpine, Arch Linux, CentOS, Debian, Fedora, and openSUSE are also known to work.
 See [`./examples/`](./examples/).

 An image has to satisfy the following requirements: